Section 4731.222 | Determining applicant's fitness to resume practice.

 (6) Restricting or limiting the extent, scope, or type of practice of the applicant.

-The board shall consider the moral background and the activities of the applicant during the period of suspension or inactivity, in accordance with section 4731.09, 4731.19, or 4731.52 of the Revised Code.
-The board shall not issue or restore a license or certificate under this section unless the applicant complies with sections 4776.01 to 4776.04 of the Revised Code.
+The board shall consider the moral background and the activities of the applicant during the period of suspension, inactivity, or retirement, in accordance with section 4731.09, 4731.19, or 4731.52 of the Revised Code.
+The board shall not issue , restore, or reactivate a license or certificate under this section unless the applicant complies with sections 4776.01 to 4776.04 of the Revised Code.

 Available Versions of this Section